Japan’s Takaichi Avoids Comment on Legality of U.S.-Israeli Strikes on Iran Ahead of Japan-U.S. Summit Meeting

 While some have pointed out that the strikes lack sufficient grounds under international law, there are concerns that any criticism of the United States by Takaichi could harm bilateral ties.
 “If her comments lead to a deterioration in Japan-U.S. relations, it would only benefit China and Russia,” a senior government official said.

 During a dinner with Canadian Prime Minister Mark Carney at the Prime Minister’s Official Residence in Tokyo on Friday, Takaichi stated that Japan condemns Iran’s actions, including its strikes on civilian facilities and its blockade of the Strait of Hormuz.
-The two leaders agreed to closely working together toward a swift de-escalation of the situation.
+The two leaders agreed to closely work together toward a swift de-escalation of the situation.

 Takaichi is stepping up efforts to bolster ties with Middle Eastern nations, seeking their cooperation in ensuring a stable energy supply and protecting Japanese nationals.
 As part of these efforts, she is set to hold talks with ambassadors from the region on Thursday.

-During Diet deliberations on the security-related laws, the government has stated that a blockade of the Strait of Hormuz, such as through the use of mines, could “constitute a survival-threatening situation,” which would allow for the limited exercise of the right of collective self-defense.
+During Diet deliberations on the security-related laws, the government has stated that a blockade of the Strait of Hormuz, such as through the use of mines, could constitute a “survival-threatening situation,” which would allow for the limited exercise of the right of collective self-defense.

 However, Chief Cabinet Secretary Seiji Kihara said, “At this point, we have yet to reach the conclusion that the situation meets the criteria.”